 The Affordable Care Act’s individual mandate, a provision that required all Americans to have health insurance or pay a tax penalty, was repealed in December 2017.
 While the individual mandate is no longer in effect, you may still owe a fee, depending on your state of residence.1

-When Will the Repeal Take Effect?
+When Did the Individual Mandate Repeal Take Effect?1

-What Is the Impact of the Individual Mandate Repeal?
+What Does the Individual Mandate Repeal Mean?

-Does This Repeal the Affordable Care Act?
+Did This Repeal the Affordable Care Act?